Climate of Calgary

 Calgary has a monsoon-influenced humid continental climate (Koppen: Dwb, Trewartha: Dclo bordering Dcbo), with warm, wet summers and cold, dry, but highly variable winters.
 The city has an average temperature range from 16.9 C in July to -7.6 C in January.
-Average temperatures in Springbank Airport (slightly west of Calgary) range from 15.3 C in July to -8.4 C in January.
-The record high temperature is 36.7 C, held on August 10, 2018, and the record low temperature is -45.0 C, held on February 4, 1893.
+Average temperatures at Springbank Airport (slightly west of Calgary) range from 15.3 C in July to -8.4 C in January.
+The record high temperature is 36.7 C, recorded on August 10, 2018, and the record low temperature is -45.0 C, held on February 4, 1893.
 However, in recent years, due to climate change, yearly low temperatures usually hover between -25 C and -36 C.